JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 ### Keyboard Controls

-While a timer is running:
+While a timer is running, use the following keys for direct control (no Enter key needed):
 - `p`: Pause or resume the current timer
+- `a`: Abort the current session (no logging occurs)
 - `s`: Skip the current break (only available during breaks)
 - `q`: Quit the current timer